muzudho/enclosure-of-shogi/README.md

 ## Appendix

-It will be faster if you comment out the contents of the `common.js/sleep()` function.
+It will be faster:

+Click the `public/main.html?anime=off`.